-Operation Phakisa was launched in 2014 as a new approach to enable government to implement its policies and programmes better, faster and more effectively.
+Operation Phakisa was launched in 2014 to enable government to implement its policies and programmes better, faster and more effectively.

 The initiative was designed to fast-track the implementation of solutions on critical development issues.
 This is a unique initiative to address issues highlighted in the NDP Vision 2030 such as poverty, unemployment and inequality.